 4. Burning Smell

-If it smells like your ATV is burning, has a rubber burning smell or similar, then check out my guide here on how to fix it.
+If it smells like your machine is burning, has a rubber burning smell or similar, then check out my guide here on how to fix it.

 5. Electrical Burning